 Block Play Activities and Ideas

-As you can see, it’s not just about stacking blocks, knocking them over, and starting again.
-By incorporating different elements and approaches, block play can become an exciting learning experience for children.
+As you can see, block play is not just about stacking blocks, knocking them over, and starting again.
+By incorporating different elements and approaches, it can become an exciting learning experience for children.

 In fact, block play can also be used to teach children about specific scientific and mathematical concepts.